Ultimate Halloween Guide for NYC Kids: Parades, Costumes, Parties

 Top 10 Halloween Celebrations for NYC Kids

-Bronx Zoo Boo at the Zoo — Bronx Park
+Bronx Zoo Boo at the Zoo — Bronx Park, the Bronx

-Saturday, September 28-Sunday, November 3 (weekends and Columbus Day)
+Weekends Saturday, September 28 through Sunday, November 3, and Columbus Day

 The Laurie Berkner Band's Monster Boogie Halloween Concert – Upper West Side